WDOTS/gh-pages-example/README.md

 Install the [Travis CLI Ruby Gem](https://github.com/travis-ci/travis.rb#installation)

-Once installed, run the following command, replacing `deploy_key` witht he path to the SSH key you just generated:
+Once installed, run the following command, replacing `deploy_key` with the path to the SSH key you just generated:

 ```
 $ travis encrypt-file deploy_key
 ```

+You may first need to login to Travis using your GitHUb credentials.
+If so, follow the instructions in the terminal.

-You'll get something like the following message:
+Eventually, you'll get something like the following message:

 ```
-encrypting deploy_key for domenic/travis-encrypt-file-example
+encrypting deploy_key for WDOTS/gh-pages-example
 storing result as deploy_key.enc
 storing secure env variables for decryption